ginetta/ginetta-gatsby-source-plugin/gatsby-plugin-cockpit/README.md

 ###Asset

+The asset field gets extended with a `localFile` attribute linking to the corresponding file node.

 For example, if you have a `candidates` collection with a name and a pdf as an asset field.
-You can get the PDF URL with following GraphQL query:
+So You can get the PDF URL with following GraphQL query:

 ```
 allCandidate {